chuka00/CKayLibManagementSystem/README.md

 # CKayLibManagementSystem
 This is a Library Management System built with ASP.Net Core MVC and EFcore.
-It allows users to manage books, authors, and library members.
+For now, it allows the user to manage books in the library.

 ## Installation
 1. Clone the repository